jhsu802701/rails_from_scratch_rails5/11-03-to_do_list.md

 * Create the file README-to_do.txt with the following contents:
 ```
 GETTING STARTED
 * Run the credentials.sh script.
+(NOTE: If Heroku is not your production environment, remove the Heroku setup in this script, and remove the heroku.sh script as well.)
 * Start a Git repository for this app, and push this app into that repository.
 * Deploy this app to Heroku.
 Instructions are provided below.
-* Replace instances of "Generic App Template" with the title of your app.
-* Replace instances of "somebody@rubyonracetracks.com" with the email address you wish to use as the source of this app's email messages and the email address listed on the Contact page.
-* Update the footer, header, and the rest of the layout.
+(Or deploy to your other chosen production environment.)
 * Update the static pages.
+* If necessary, update the layout.
+* If necessary, switch from the default SQLite database to PostgreSQL.
+Before running the pg_setup.sh script, modify it to automatically set the database names (for the development, testing, and production environments) and environment variables (for the username and password).
+This prevents yourself and other members of the team from accidentally changing these values, which are part of the source code.
+(The username and password themselves are kept out of the source code.)

 HEROKU DEPLOYMENT
 * Enter the command "heroku create".